Limited Time Offer:Up to 20% off Hello Interview Premium

 You're evaluated on four main aspects:

-The no-reference policy means you're coding from memory, so brush up on your language's standard library and common patterns beforehand.
+Assume you're coding from memory, since plenty of these sessions run closed-book, so brush up on your language's standard library and common patterns beforehand.
 Testing your solutions thoroughly matters.
 Interviewers like when you walk through edge cases or explain how you'd validate the code works.

 Don't jump straight into coding.
 Take a minute to clarify requirements and think through your approach out loud.
 The interviewer wants to see your problem-solving process, not just the final solution.